hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

       {
         label: 'startHeight',
         exampleValues: '730000',
-        required: false,            //if optional, url will show with brackets around parameter to indicate optionality
+        required: false,            //boolean; if not required, url will show with square brackets around parameter to indicate optionality
-        urlParam: false             //true if parameter is in /api/block/parameter format; false if in /api/block?param=value format
+        urlParam: false             //boolean; should be true if parameter is in /api/block/parameter format, and false if in /api/block?param=value format
       }
     ],